-6. Rule 26(a)(3) Disclosures and all motions in limine: March 22, 2013 Responses: April 5, 2013 verdict forms.
+The first date is the deadline to file and serve all Rule 26(a)(3) disclosures, as well as all motions in limine, proposed voir dire questions, proposed jury instructions, and proposed verdict forms.
 All responses in opposition are due by the second date.
 The format for submitting proposed voir dire questions, jury instructions and verdict forms is set forth in the Order Governing Final Pretrial Conference, which is attached.